Aunt Beck was great not only because she was my aunt but because she was the one who introduced me to pizza!

 As we neared the

 area Aunt Beck asked me if I had ever eaten pizza.
 I told her, “No, I’ve never heard of it.
 What is it?”
-She proceeded to explain it to me, “It’s a baked round of dough with tomato sauce, cheese and pepperoni on it.”
+She explained, “It’s a baked round of dough with tomato sauce, cheese and pepperoni on it.”
 Then I’m sure I badgered her with a lot of questions like, “What is pepperoni?”
 I could not imagine this thing called pizza and didn’t think too much of it by the sound of it because it seemed so different from anything I had ever eaten.
 But, I was pretty sure it wouldn’t be served with apple sauce!
 Whitehall

 My Homemade Pizza